JennMartinez/Giphy/README.md

 - When the user clicks on a gif, it will then generate "animation."
 If clicked, again, the gif will go back to the "still" state.

-- There is a search bar on the page.
-The user can input any search, and then submit their new search topic.
+- There is a search bar ("Totally Radical Search") on the page.
+The user can input any search, and then click the submit button ("Like, Click Submit!) for their new search topic.

 - The new search will create a new button, which will generate gif's related to that topic, and those gif's will also have the "still" and "animate" functionality.